PEAK RESOURCES RESIDENTS/REPRESENTATIVES AND FAMILY MEMBERS

 We know many of you are concerned about the spread of COVID-19 and how it may impact our Peak Resources’ facilities.
 Ensuring residents are cared for in a safe and healthy environment is our first priority.
 The Centers for Disease Control and Prevention (CDC) along with state and local health departments have recommended a variety of steps that we are implementing to help reduce the potential for the virus to enter our building and/or to prevent or reduce the risk of transmission.

-- Screening all who enter the facility (including staff) for fever and other symptoms
+- Screening all visitors who enter the facility (including staff) for COVID-19 status, close contact, and symptoms of COVID-19

 - Exercising proper hand hygiene and cough/sneeze etiquette

 - Hand hygiene products are available, such as alcohol-based hand sanitizer

 - Residents may be required to wear a face covering if exiting their room for any reason, if able

 - Residents may be required to cover their mouth and nose when staff enter the room